snitgit/snitgit.github.io/_posts/notebooks/2022-11-17-Quantum-Drug-Discovery.md

 # Drug Discovery: Protein Folding on IBM's Qiskit Quantum Information Framework : NVIDIA A100 exascale.mahidol.ac.th

-Before Covid there is shown of obstacles for Quantum Supremacy[7].
+Before Covid-19 there is shown of obstacles for Quantum Supremacy[7].
 December 2021, simulating the sycamore quantum supremacy circuit hooked our future "optimazation algorithms" imagination[8].
 After than we have worked cuQuantum but there is not progress after a year.
 Until we get one motivation that we can try quantum information on GPU[9].
 Finally, end up with IBM's Qiskit framework for two reasons that very youtube video and tutorial[10].
 The second that Qiskit drawn our attention is "Protien folding"[11].
-Having benn tried on QAOA on GPUs, we are VQE is promissing.
+Having been tried on QAOA on GPUs, we are VQE is promissing.

-The follo detail actual 99.9999% from the source [11] with modigy to run on GPUs and cuQuantum.
+The follo detail actually 99.9999% from the source [11] with migration to run on GPUs and cuQuantum.

 ### Introduction